rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/plugin-customizing-templates-4.md

 ## `productsLanding` template

-Now, run `reaction reset` to render the site with the new `register.js` settings.
+Now, run `demand reset` to render the site with the new `register.js` settings.

 When the site is rendered now, it should be rendering the home page with the `productsLanding` template, rather than the default `products`.